0xarthurxyz/javascript-cheatsheet/README.md

 # JavaScript (Cheat Sheet)

+> [!NOTE]
-This is a cheat sheet on JavaScript (mostly notes-to-self).
+> This is a cheat sheet on JavaScript (mostly notes-to-self).
 They are incomplete by default.

 ## Basics (from [exercism.org](https://exercism.org/tracks/javascript))